eddmash/powerorm/README.md

 `composer require eddmash/powerorm`

-- Download or Clone package from github
+- Download or Clone package from github.

 # Load the Library